 Once it's cool enough to touch, place the chicken in a zip lock bag and add some of the stock, followed by the marinade.

-Tip: Place the ziplock bag on a plate or bowl while it's in the fridge to avoid any accidental leaks!
+Place the ziplock bag on a plate or bowl in the fridge to avoid accidental leaks!

-Rest the chicken chashu in the refrigerator for at least 12 hours, preferably overnight for the best flavour.
+Rest the chicken chashu in the refrigerator for at least 12 hours, preferably overnight, for the best flavor.

 Slice the chicken chashu while it's cold, this will stop it from falling apart.
 (I tried to cut it while it was still warm once, it was not pretty!)